GeWu-Lab/Stepping-Stones/README.md

    |--v1s
    |--metadata.csv
 ```
+For feature extraction, you can refer to [GAVS](https://github.com/GeWu-Lab/Generalizable-Audio-Visual-Segmentation), or we will rebuild our codes and update the code instruction in the future (no later than 2024 August).
 ### Pre-trained backbone
 We use Mask2Former model with Swin-B pre-trained on ADE20k as backbone, which could be downloaded in this [link](https://drive.google.com/file/d/15wI-2M3Cfovl6oNTvBSQfDYKf5FmqooD/view?usp=drive_link).
 Don't forget to modify the path in [config.py](config.py).
 ### Training